-Whether your coming from Richmond, Runcorn, or Rome, Greenwich is a major tourism town that sees millions of people paving its streets every year.
-This year, however, has slightly been a little different.
-With lockdown eased and things coming back to a sense of ‘normality’ again, the streets of Greenwich are starting to fill up a bit more.
+Whether your coming from Richmond or Runcorn, Greenwich is a major tourism town that sees thousands of people paving its streets every year.
+This year (and last year) however, has slightly been a little different.
+With lockdown eased again, the streets of Greenwich are starting to fill up again.

 I’d recommend getting to Greenwich as early as 10AM to get the most out of your day.
-Your closest stations to Greenwich is Greenwich Cutty Sark DLR which is right in the centre of town, Greenwich railway station is a 7-10 mins walk away or a short bus ride whilst North Greenwich station is a 15 mins bus ride away.
-Another lesser known rail station is Maze Hill station which is ideal if you want to start your day visit off at Greenwich Park, Queen’s House, or Royal Observatory Greenwich.
+Your closest stations to Greenwich are Greenwich Cutty Sark DLR which is right in the centre of town, Greenwich railway station is a 7 mins walk away or a short bus ride, and North Greenwich underground station is a 15 mins bus ride away.
+Another lesser known rail station is Maze Hill which is ideal if you want to start your day visit off at Greenwich Park, Queen’s House, or Royal Observatory Greenwich.
 It’s about 5-7 mins walk to the town centre from here.

 Be aware that if you’re visiting with young children, you’ll need to plan in extra time as they will tire easily so limit the number of attractions you want to see.
 Focus on just 1-2 main attractions and fill the rest of your day with free time to have a hassle-free experience.
-NOTE: Pre-booking is highly recommended for all museum visits if you don’t want to be disappointed.
+Pre-booking is highly recommended for all museum visits if you don’t want to be disappointed.
 Walk-in bookings may not be possible and some attractions are fully booked well in advance so do your research before coming.

 Calling all culture vultures and fine art lovers.
 The Painted Hall boasts one of the most spectacular Baroque interiors in Europe.